 NoSnoop Find out if your HTTPS traffic is being monitored

-NoSnoop is a standalone, browser-independent application that aims to detect ongoing Man-in-the-Middle (MITM) attacks.
-To do so, it will connect to a set of 250 major websites and examine the certificate chains used by each connection.
-An alert will be raised for each unexpected certificate detected.
+NoSnoop is a standalone, browser-independent application that will perform SSL/TLS handshakes with a list of 250 popular websites and examine the certificate chains received from each server.
+It will alert on any unexpected certificates.

-NoSnoop will reveal obvious MITM cases (such as interception by a local proxy server, your employer's SSL inspection gateways, or a malware infection), as well as more advanced attacks (for instance, if the root cert is valid but issued by an unexpected organization or country).
+NoSnoop will check for obvious cases (such as interception by a local proxy, your employer's SSL inspection gateways, or a malware infection), as well as more advanced attacks (for instance, if the root cert is valid but issued by an unexpected organization or country).

 An entire scan typically takes less than 30 seconds.

-RCC and Microsoft's SigCheck are both command-line tools that perform a static, offline check on the local certificate store.
-NoSnoop is a dynamic scanner that performs true SSL handshakes and analyzes the certificates your computer receives when connecting to popular websites.
+RCC performs a static check on the local certificate store.
+NoSnoop takes a dynamic approach by analyzing the actual certs your computer receives when connecting to popular websites.